annieboltwood/annieboltwood/README.md

 ## 👋 HELLO AND WELCOME 👋 </h3>
 Need some pixel art?
 I'm the one to call.
 But I assume that's not what you're here for..<br>
 Welcome to my GitHub!
-My name is Annie and I'm a 3rd year computer science major attending SFU.
+My name is Annie and I'm a 3rd year computer science major attending SFU. <br>

+Okay, lets make this brief, here's a 10 second rundown about me:
 - 💻 Computer Science student equipped with over 7 coding languages.
 - 🎨 Strong foundation in art and design.
 - 🌐 Experienced in creating visually appealing interfaces and user-friendly applications.